-- The building was a single storey, building constructed in 1993. - The buildings use, at the time of the survey is lecture rooms and offices.
+- The building was a single storey building constructed in 1997. - The buildings use, at the time of the survey is student teaching areas and offices.

 Figure 1 Site Location

 1.2 Survey Strategy

 Asbestos material surveys are undertaken considering a risk management approach, in accordance with best practice.
 The survey was conducted in a manner which conforms with the Work Health and Safety Regulations 2011(QLD) and WHS Code of Practice How to Safety Remove Asbestos 2011.